tiwari-nishant/webui-vue/docs/guide/components/table/index.md

 The component will emit a `@filter-change` event that will provide the filter group and all selected values in the group.
-Use the getFilteredTableData method from the TableFilterMixin to show the filtered table data.
+Use the getFilteredTableData method from the useTableFilterComposable to show the filtered table data.

 ![Table filter example](./table-filter.png)